Why discount rates?

 Better understanding of investment behaviour will allow better and more realistc energy policy targets.
 Read more.

-BRISKEE will provide empirical evidence of applied discount rates, accounting for differences across EU households, technologies and countries.
-It will explore the impact of time discounting and risk preferences on the diffusion of energy efficient technology and energy demand in the EU residential sector until 2030, and the macro-level impacts of changes in microeconomic decision-making and policy.
+BRISKEE, a project which ran from 2015 to 2017, provides empirical evidence of applied discount rates, accounting for differences across EU households, technologies and countries.
+It explores the impact of time discounting and risk preferences on the diffusion of energy efficient technology and energy demand in the EU residential sector until 2030, and the macro-level impacts of changes in microeconomic decision-making and policy.